getsolus/help-center-docs/configuration/configuring-root-certificates/en.md

 ### Self-signed Certificate Alternatives

-If your goal is to simply conform with modern browser security standards for local resources, for example in a home lab, free certificate services are publicly available that can integrate with many services that will greatly simplify the cetificate mangement process.
-No matter what certificate management  method is used, there are tradeoffs that must be considered and great caution is recommended before presenting resources to untrusted networks like the internet.
+If your goal is to simply conform with modern browser security standards for local resources, for example in a home lab, free certificate services are publicly available that can integrate with many services that will greatly simplify the certificate management process.
+No matter what certificate management  method is used, there are trade offs that must be considered and great caution is recommended before presenting resources to unsafe networks like the internet.
 Issues like expired certificates have impacted major internet services, and can prevent access to critical services or resources.

 ### Installing CA Certificates in the Browser